 “Mildew is a fungus,” explains Phillip Liberson, president of American Marine Canvas and Upholstery in Miami.
 “You can clean it off the vinyl’s surface and kill the spores with a disinfectant, but unless you replace the seat’s foam as well as the vinyl covering, it will come back.
 You’ll get one season, maybe two depending on humidity and temperature, but just cleaning the stains off won’t end your mildew problem.”

-If you don’t want to spend the hard-earned cash on replacing your seats and you’re willing to clean and reclean, there are a number of products you can choose from designed for attacking mildew stains.
+If you don’t want to spend the hard-earned cash on replacing your seats and you’re willing to clean the white vinyl boat seats, there are a number of boat seat cleaners you can choose from designed for attacking mildew stains.
 You can also try cleaning with a 50/50 home-brew mix of white vinegar and water.
 But virtually every vinyl manufacturer cautions against using harsh chemicals like bleach, which may damage both the vinyl and the thread stitching it together.
 There’s no definite answer to the best mildew remover for boat seats.

 So that mildew isn’t a problem in the future, ask for a replacement material that has an anti-fungal or anti-microbial treatment.
 Ideally, it should meet American Society for Testing and Materials G21 standards, which rate the resistance of synthetic polymeric materials to fungi.